JulienMaille/hifi-api/README.md

 > When running `tidal_auth.py` with an existing `token.json` file, the new token is **appended** to the original `token.json`.
 The API randomly selects one of the tokens from the list to be used - this is intended behaviour.
 >
 > However, this also means that **expired tokens will not be overwritten by re-running the `tidal_auth.py` script**.
 If in doubt, just delete `token.json` and re-run the script.

+Install dependencies for the main API with `pip install -r requirements.txt` in the main project folder.

+Run the project with `python3 main.py`.
+It opens a web server on `0.0.0.0:8000` by default. (caution!)

 > [!NOTE]
 >